Roryeeee/Instagram-Doomscroll-Detector-Documentation/README.md

   - End If

 > **Note:**
-> Use the "Wait 5 seconds" action to avoid sending false signals if you accidentally open and close Instagram quickly.
+> Use the "Wait 15 minutes" action to avoid sending false signals if you accidentally open and close Instagram quickly.

 ---